Charbel-Raphaël Segerie

 Biostatistics

-In this paper written to validate the Biostatistics course, I critique/destroy the statistical methodology used by two highly cited papers written at the beginning of the Covid epidemic.
+A critique of the statistical methodology used by two highly cited papers written at the beginning of the Covid epidemic.

-Automatic boogie woogie Generation
+Automatic Boogie Woogie Generation

 Boogie-Woogie is great fun to play on the piano, and it's also pretty easy to automate.